Propranolol (Inderal)

 Is propranolol addictive?
 No. It is not a controlled substance and does not cause dependence or cravings.

 Can I take it as needed before a presentation?
 For performance or situational anxiety, propranolol is often used exactly that way, as needed before the event rather than every day.
-A prescriber sets how and when to use it.
+A prescriber sets how and when to use it, and a trial run on an ordinary day is often a good idea.

 Who should not take it?
-Propranolol is generally avoided in people with asthma, and it is used carefully in people with certain heart conditions, a very low heart rate, or diabetes.
+Propranolol is generally avoided in people with asthma, and it is used carefully in people with certain heart conditions, a very low heart rate, certain slow heart rhythms, or diabetes.
 A prescriber will review your health history before recommending it.

 How fast does it work?
 Taken before a stressful event, propranolol works within about an hour.